Bed Bug Preparation Checklist

 Step 1: Remove all bedding (sheets, blankets, pillows, pillowcases, bed skirts) and tie in a plastic bag.
 (See Proper Bagging Technique) Put through hot dryer for at least 20 minutes before using the bedding again.
 Afterwords put the cloths in new clean bags.
 The old bags may have eggs or larvae in it.

-Step 2: If possible, purchase high quality mattress encasements (fabric only).
-These are available at Walmart.
+Step 2: If possible, purchase high quality mattress encasements (fabric only) and install it on the mattress.
+If you wait and install it after we leave, you will cover up the treatment.
+The encasements are available at Walmart.
 Plastic covers nearly always rip, and actually make things worse.
 A torn cover creates more harborage area for the bugs, and also significantly hinders treatment.
 Please remove any plastic covers before treatment.
 If fabric en-casements cannot be purchased, the mattress will instead be treated with a product that is safe for use on mattresses.
+If you purchase the encasement after the treatment, wait until bed bugs are gone to install.

 Step 3: We highly recommend your bed be on a bed frame.
 The main need is to get the bed off the ground.
 Anything will do, bricks, milk crates etc. Treatment is significantly more effective when the sleeping surface is raised off the ground.
 The legs need to be coated with a residual pesticide so the sleeping area is fully protected.
 Avoid using bed skirts and keep the bed slightly away from the wall until you do not see any more bed bugs.